ollar/web-animation-middleware/Readme.md

 var $el = document.querySelector('#moving-bestia');
 ```

-prepare element for the first step
+prepare element for the first step (eg hide it or move it away)

 ```javascript
 an.prepare($el, {opacity: 0});